AviatrixSystems/Docs/HowTos/design_pattern_ipmotion.rst

 1. IPmotion over Internet
 --------------------------

 IPmotion over Internet is convenient as it requires no additional private link infrastructure such as Direct Connect, all you need is Internet access.
-This deployment model suits well for applications whose bandwith throughput requirement is less than 1Gbps.
+This deployment model suits well for applications whose bandwidth throughput requirement is less than 1Gbps.

 When IPmotion is deployed over Internet, packets are encrypted in flight with IPSEC.